mattiantonini/MetaNChemo/README.md

 # MetaNChemo
 This is the public repository of MetaNChemo, a meta-heuristic neural-based framework for chemometric analysis.
+You can find the original manuscript [here](http://www.sciencedirect.com/science/article/pii/S1568494620306505).

 We are adapting and cleaning the code before realising it.
 For any question, you can contact me at `m.antonini [at] fbk [dot] eu`.